AseelAbdElhaq/AseelAbdElhaq/README.md

 ---

 ## 📈 All Used Languages in Account
-This chart aggregates language usage across **all owned repositories (including forks, archived excluded)**.
+This chart aggregates language usage across **all owned repositories **.

 <p align="center">
   <img src="assets/languages.svg" alt="All Used Languages in Account (auto-updated)" />